claudia1462656918/MSiA-Value-Chain-Project/README.md

 **Mission**: Drive subscription of the term deposit by using data of clients and marketing strategies to inform targeting decision

 **Success criteria**:
-1) Machine learning performance metric: Use a set of metrics (accuracy score, confusion matrix, AUC) for evaluation.
+1) Machine learning performance metric: Use a set of metrics (accuracy score, f1, AUC) for evaluation.
 The minimum value for accuracy is greater than 0.89 since the breakdown of the target variable is 89:11

 2) Business outcome metric: The bank finds that there is an improvement in clients’ subscription rate of the term deposit